soywod/kronos/README.md

 ### GUI

 When the GUI mode is started, the [list](#list) action is triggered as main function.
 So there is no action `list` in GUI mode.
 But there is an action `toggle hide done` to show and hide done tasks in this list.
+By default, the first time this `list` is showed up, done tasks are hidden.
+To change the default behaviour, check out the user configuration [Hide done](#hide-done).

 Actions can be triggered by screen events (mouse click, finger touch) or by keyboard events (shortcuts).
 The list and the info should show data in realtime, otherwise a `refresh` action need to be implemented, in order to refresh manually the interface.